ashton314/homemade_database/btree.md

 #### Index Nodes

-When inserting, I `shift` off `thing0`, and can then treat the index node like an index node.
-(I never should need to insert into the front of an index node: this can make the tree really broad, but can be fixed with coalescing the nodes.)
+When inserting, I `shift` off `thing0`, and can then treat the index node like an index node. (+I never should need to insert into the front of an index node: this can make the tree really broad, but can be fixed with coalescing the nodes.+ Just kidding.
+This is a bug I'm working on as of 2016-12-09.)
 After I'm done the insert, I just `unshift` `thing0` back into the node.